TobiasgutPrivat/AutoAlteration/ReadMe.md

 Example: place a BoostRing at every RoadTechCheckpoint with an offset of 1m forwards
 > map.placeRelative("RoadTechCheckpoint", new BlockChange(BlockType.Block,"GateSpecial" + Effect,new Vec3(0,-12,forwardOffset),rotation));

+Any placed Blocks get staged and need to be placed later by calling:

+> map.placeStagedBlocks();

 **Replace** uses placeRelative and delete to replace the specified Blocks

 Example: replace a RoadTechCheckpoint with a Booster